esmil/riscv-linux/README.md

 ## Images

 The images downloaded are built using the `bootstrap.sh` script in this repo.
-These installations are meant to be small and a quite opinionated.
+These installations are meant to be small and are quite opinionated.
 As an example they use `systemd-networkd` to manage the network rather than the usual `networkmanager` or `ifupdown` scripts.
 So don't worry if they feel "alien", it has nothing to do with RISC-V. You can just download the regular but much larger distro-built images